pudly/schmopera-hugo/content/articles/loc-luisa-miller.md

 Singing the role of Miller, Luisa's father, was baritone and Chicago-favorite [Quinn Kelsey](/scene/people/quinn-kelsey/); as Luisa, we heard Bulgarian soprano [Krassimira Stoyanova](/scene/people/krassimira-stoyanova/) and Maltese tenor [Joseph Calleja](/scene/people/joseph-calleja/) returns to LOC as Rodolfo, Luisa's true love interest.
 This lead trio is supported by bass-baritone Christian Van Horn as Miller’s rival, Count Walter, and bass [Soloman Howard](/scene/people/soloman-howard/) as Wurm, the Count's steward and Luisa's conspiring would-be lover.

+> There's an uncanny resemblance in Calleja's timbre with that of Pavarotti, particularly in the softer end of the spectrum—something that made me listen with even more rapt ears.

 When their fates finally collide at the opera's conclusion, the singers' embodiment of their characters was gripping and heart wrenching.
 It seemed they too underwent something of a "transition" over the course of the show.
 While in the first act, the singers interacted awkwardly, with little to no dramatic commitment to their movements or singing, in the final moments of the show, the principals all rose to the occasion, singing and acting with dramatic impetus that temporarily stopped time.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1571168982/media/2019/10/ChristianVanHorn_KrassimiraStoyanova_QuinnKelsey_LUISAMILLER_LyricOperaofChicago_LYR191008_288_xszmad.jpg){{% /md %}}